Pescatore23/pytrainseg/README.md

 ## Usage
 This is a project in development.
-There are three python classes for image feauture creation, training and segmentation called from a main jupyter notebook.
+There are three python classes for image feature creation, training and segmentation called from a main jupyter notebook.
-It might work, if you execute the example notebook from top to bottom.
+It might work if you execute the example notebook from top to bottom.
 Depending on your hardware, this might not work at all or crash eventually.
 Currently, the classes are not used as they have been layed out and some functionalities are not compatible, for example the planned usage of lazy loading is not working.

 ## Main concepts